cvmfs/doc-cvmfs/docs/cpt-configure.rst

 mirror server.
 For repositories under the cern.ch domain, the Stratum 1 servers are specified in /etc/cvmfs/domain.d/cern.ch.conf.

 It is recommended to adjust the order of Stratum 1 servers so that the closest servers are used with priority.
-This can be done automatically by using geographic ordering (see Section [sct:geoapi]).
-Alternatively, for roaming clients (clients not using a proxy server), the Stratum 1 servers can be automatically sorted according to round trip time by ``cvmfs_talk host probe`` (see Section [sct:tools]).
+This can be done automatically by :ref:`using geographic ordering <sct_geoapi>`.
+Alternatively, for roaming clients (clients not using a proxy server), the Stratum 1 servers can be automatically sorted according to round trip time by ``cvmfs_talk host probe`` (see :ref:`sct_tools`).
 Otherwise, the proxy server would invalidate round trip time measurement.

 The special sequence ``@fqrn@`` in the ``CVMFS_SERVER_URL`` string is replaced by fully qualified repository name (atlas.cern.cn, cms.cern.ch,